red6/pdfcompare/README.md

 }
 ```

+### Known Issues
 Currently only works well for comparing pages of the same size.
+Pages of differing Sizes are of course not matching, but the resulting output-PDF is not correct.